Chapter 6: Importing and Exporting Procedures

 end if;

-Assuming that get_stuff and get_other_stuff have the same shape, then this procedure simply passes on one or the other’s result set unmodified as its own return value.
+passes one or the other’s result set through as its own return value.

 begin